willrs07/PyLab005/README.md

 ```

 **Task 2: Bonus-Bonus (BONUS+5pt) Exercise (Extra Optional):**
 Extend the `ip_to_binary` function so that it accepts both valid IP addresses and binary representations of IP addresses without ANY guidance!
+In other words, you should have an ip_to_binary, but also a binary_to_ip, and a generalized ip_convert function that can:
+1. Determine the type of IP passed in
+2. Convert the IP type appropriately.
-This means you have to come up with the HINTS!!!
+3. You have to come up with the HINTS!!!

 ## Part 4: Turn In!
 [Review video of this process](https://redwoods.us-west-2.instructuremedia.com/embed/72299bfd-8420-4ad0-8af5-18fb8e32e50a)